Skip to main content

 How To Clean A Deep Fryer

 You’ve pulled out the deep fat fryer for another fake-away night of bliss.
 And, of course, there’s a mysterious chef who used the fryer last time and put it away without a proper deep clean.
-But that shouldn’t stop you – you still deserve your crunchy tempura and your crispy, fried chicken.
+You didn't want a sparkling clean deep fat fryer anyway – you'll enjoy your crunchy tempura much more with the added flavour of last week’s crispy chicken, and the last person to use it was just thinking of you!

-Don’t let grime get in the way – here’s how to clean a deep fat fryer properly.
-It takes a bit of time to learn the best way to clean deep fat fryer parts, but when you’ve learnt how to clean them using our advice, you’ll be able to give your fake-away a five-star rating.
+So, don’t let grime get in the way – here’s how to clean a deep fat fryer properly.
+It takes a bit of time to learn the best way to clean deep fat fryer parts, but when you’ve learnt how to clean a fryer using our advice, you’ll be able to give your fake-away a five-star rating.

 Tip